Raw Nutter Butters

 Lay dough out on cutting board, and flatten to 1/2 in thickness.
 Cut out biscuit sized rounds, and sandwich with peanut butter.
 Score tops of sandwiches with the flat back of a knife for a lattice pattern.
 Makes about 5 sandwiches.

-Be forewarned, these are gooey.
-And they can be sticky, if your house is above say 74 degrees.
-To streamline the nomming process, it might be a good idea to pop them in the fridge for about an hour.
+Be warned, these are gooey.
+If your house is above 74 degrees, it might be a good idea to pop them in the fridge for about an hour.